 - the Registrar (assisted dying).

-Read more about oversight of the Act.
+Read more about the programme of work implementing the Act.